 Make sure to check reviews before choosing a host.
 There are hundreds out there, and many are fantastic.
 However, there are also many hosts that are known for being terrible.

 There are two hosts that I can recommend to anyone wanting to start a blog.
-The first is Siteground, which is cheaper and better for bloggers who are just beginning.
+The first is Cloudways, which is cheaper and better for law blogs that are just beginning.
+Although it does lack a bit in customer service, it’s fast!

 There are many other good hosts, but it’s impossible for me to list them here.
 Whatever you do though, do not pick an EIG host.
 You can find a full list of the hosts to avoid here.